visitor-sign-in

 1. InstaCheckin — best for SMB iPad-first deployments

-Best for: A 10–500-person office that wants visitor sign-in running on an iPad by end of week, with Brother label-printer badge printing and host notifications wired into Slack or Microsoft Teams.
+Best for: A 10–500-person office that wants visitor sign-in running on an iPad by end of week, with Brother label-printer badge printing and host notifications wired to the team via email and SMS.

 What we ship: